-Prior to joining ICF, Maggie led work of The Nature Conservancy to apply nature-based solutions to urban environmental challenges, such as extreme heat and water scarcity, in Phoenix, Arizona.
+Before joining us, Maggie led The Nature Conservancy’s work to apply nature-based solutions to urban environmental challenges in Phoenix, Arizona, such as extreme heat and water scarcity.
 Much of this work culminated in the Heat Action Planning Guide for Neighborhoods of Greater Phoenix.
-As a Peace Corps Volunteer in Honduras and Peru, she worked with regional NGOs and local and federal government on environmental education, forest management, and watershed management plans.
-She has conducted research on the efficacy of green infrastructure for water quality and water balance in Bloomington, Indiana and in Mexico City.
+As a Peace Corps volunteer in Honduras and Peru, she worked with regional non-governmental organizations and local and federal government on environmental education, forest management, and watershed management planning.
+Maggie has researched the efficacy of green infrastructure for water quality and water balance in Bloomington, Indiana, and Mexico City, Mexico.

 Maggie is bilingual (Spanish and English), a skill she enjoys using to further climate adaptation whenever possible.

 M.S.E.S., Environmental Science, Indiana University, O’Neill School of Public and Environmental Affairs

 M.P.A., Indiana University, O’Neill School of Public and Environmental Affairs

 - Guardaro, Melissa, Messerschmidt Maggie, Hondula David M., Grimm Nancy B., Redman Charles L. (2020).
 “Building community heat action plans story by story: A three neighborhood case study.”
 Cities no.107, 102886, ISSN 0264-2751.

 Rushforth, Richard R.; Messerschmidt, Maggie; Ruddell, Benjamin L. (2020).
 "A Systems Approach to Municipal Water Portfolio Security: A Case Study of the Phoenix Metropolitan Area."
 Water 12, no. 6: 1663.